ehcore/SeaBattleGame/README.md

 # GameSeaBattle
-The study of java in the example of the game "sea battle"
+The study of java in the example of the game "sea battle".
+This is the console version of the game.